Draeken/articles/project/role-splitter/README.md

 People who want an easy time-tracking focused on assigning role to day chunk.

 # Needs
+1. Define role budgets
+2. Review actual use over budgets
+3. Plan futur use to satisfy budgets

 - Split work days and week-end in multiple chunks
 - Define roles